extremecoders-re/re-list/README.md

 - **[Metasm](https://github.com/jjyg/metasm)**: Ruby assembly manipulation suite

+- **[Medusa](https://github.com/wisk/medusa)**: A disassembler designed to be both modular and interactive.

 - **[Miasm](https://github.com/cea-sec/miasm)**: Free and open source (GPLv2) reverse engineering framework.
 Miasm aims to analyze / modify / generate binary programs.

+- **[Panopticon](https://github.com/das-labor/panopticon)**: A cross platform disassembler for reverse engineering written in Rust.
+It can disassemble AMD64, x86, AVR and MOS 6502 instruction sets and open ELF files.
+Panopticon comes with Qt GUI for browsing and annotating control flow graphs.

 - **[Pharos](https://github.com/cmu-sei/pharos)**: The framework is designed to facilitate the automated analysis of binary programs.
 It uses the ROSE compiler infrastructure for disassembly, control flow analysis, instruction semantics, and more.